Saptari 4

 Saptari 4 is one of four parliamentary constituencies of Saptari District in Nepal.
 This constituency came into existence on the Constituency Delimitation Commission (CDC) report submitted on 31 August 2017.
+In 2026, Sitaram Sah of Rastriya Swatantra Party won the election from this constituency.

 Incorporated areas

 Saptari 4 incorporates Surunga Municipality, Khadak Municipality, Bode Barsain Municipality and Balan Bihul Rural Municipality.